OctoFarm/OctoFarm/README.md

 ### Installation Docker

-### TinkerCads Version
+### TinkerDad's Version

 Instructions can be found: [TheTinkerDad/OctoFarm](https://hub.docker.com/r/thetinkerdad/octofarm)

 - Massive thanks to TheTinkerDad for making this, he's also better at keeping up with his documentation.
-Be sure to send him some love on his[Youtube Channel](https://www.youtube.com/channel/UCNaLzBZhXTCwjsDPU03y-kQ)
+Be sure to send him some love on his [Youtube Channel](https://www.youtube.com/channel/UCNaLzBZhXTCwjsDPU03y-kQ)

 ### OctoFarm Official